 In July 2021, we met with our external monitor and project team in Ostrovné lúky for the last time.
 We checked the activities carried out since last year.
 We also had a look on wetlands, planted trees or extended pasture in Bodzianske Lúky.
 The project ended in May and we believe that the target species…

-We have started with the creation of biocorridors, the so-called ‘Highways’ for root voles, which will allow them to move more easily between locations.
-The creation of corridors is nowadays a key point in the protection of animals living in isolated populations.
+As we announced in February this year, we started with the creation of biocorridors, the so-called ‘Highways’ for root voles, which will allow them to move more easily between locations.

 In neighboring Austria, on the shores of lake Neusiedler, the work on restoration of Pannonian root vole habitat is also in progress.